 I try and have parents fill out a health and development questionnaire.
-In the event that the parent hasn’t returned the forms, I rely on my teachers to help me because they sometimes see the parent during drop off and pick up.
-My teachers are so awesome, they will make the parent fill it out right there in the moment, so we can get the information.
-Some cultures I found that they are more transparent and upfront with medical professionals about health and family history.
+In the event that the parent hasn’t returned the forms, I rely on my teachers to help me because they sometimes see the parent during drop-off and pick up.
+My teachers are so awesome, they will make the parent fill it out right there at the moment, so we can get the information.
+In some cultures, I found that they are more transparent and upfront with medical professionals about health and family history.
 In those cases, I will ask my nurses to call parents to get that valuable information.

 Need A Speech Therapy Report Template

-One way to save time in the long run is to make templates of your speech reports.
+One way to save time, in the long run, is to make templates of your speech reports.
 Over the years, I have written blurbs in different reports.
 I finally began compiling them all in one place, so I could easily reference them when I had a similar assessment.
-My speech report templates have SAVED me on those days when my brain power is on zero.
-Click the button below if you want a copy of my speech report template!
-It has assessment descriptions, my speech report template and some great blurbs for your summary and interpretation section of your report.
+My speech report templates have SAVED me on those days when my brainpower is on zero.
+Click the links below to make your own Google Doc copy of the different templates.
+It has assessment descriptions, my speech report template, and some great blurbs for the summary and interpretation section of your report.